zedstarr/SIBO-Sat_Sync/README.md

 I also had to change the sentence to search for to GPGGA rather than GPRMC on the S3 & MC, possibly something to do with serial overruns or something else entirely...?

-DISCLAIMER: THIS IS BARELY WORKING CODE!
+**DISCLAIMER**: THIS IS BARELY WORKING CODE!
 There is minimal error checking, lot's of superflous variables & commented out code
             Shared in the hope it might prove useful to someone. somewhere ;-)